- Gemini Home

 - View - configure and examine the image properties (including cut levels, colour table and FITS header; see below); configure the offset and WFS displays (see details below).

 - Go - navigate the image history list

 - Graphics - annotate the image with text and graphics.
 These can be saved with the underlying image

-- Catalog - access on-line source catalogues (including guide star), imager servers (including sky survey), archives and personal catalogues, configure the display of catalogue overlays and access the catalog navigator.
+- Catalog - access on-line source catalogs (including guide star), imager servers (including sky survey), archives and personal catalogs, configure the display of catalog overlays and access the catalog navigator.
 The overlays can be saved with the underlying image.

-Further information about the highlighted functions see below (or jump there with the hyperlink).
+Further information about the highlighted functions see below.

 Open, Save and Print Images